dxw/playbook/guides/plugin-advisories.md

 - [ ] Add a link to the advisory
 - [ ] Make sure it isn't set to tweet
 - [ ] Publish the inspection

+### Request a CVE

+Note that most CVEs cannot be requested before publication due to the rules of the Distributed Weakness Filing project.
+Vulnerabilities in plugins made by WordPress itself follow different rules as they're covered by MITRE.

+- [ ] Visit https://iwantacve.org and fill out the form
+- [ ] Add a note to the timeline - e.g. 2014-01-02: Requested CVE